HEADS-UP: Sourced from Iranian State-Controlled Media

 The West’s policy of encouraging the drug trade meant massive corruption of course.
-This is turn reduced the loyalty of ordinary Afghans to the government in Kabul.
-Bush 41 in particular was keen to develop the dope trade, in which endeavour he was highly successful.
+This in turn reduced the loyalty of ordinary Afghans to the government in Kabul.
+Bush 41 in particular was keen to develop the dope trade, in which endeavor he was highly successful.
 41 loved trafficking heroin, although he was too bright to touch the stuff himself.

 At no stage did the West ever grasp the role of the DVD.
 Ignorant of who was dictating Afghanistan policy to Islamabad and Peking we were reduced essentially to the role of spectators.

-Finally we failed to restore the monarchy and the old Afghan constitution.
-This meant that there was no focus for national loyalty, with the result that Afghanistan remained balkanized.
-Unfortunately Washington doesn’t do kings, which in the context of Afghanistan meant that it didn’t do stability.
+Finally, we failed to restore the monarchy and the old Afghan constitution.
+This meant that there was no focus on national loyalty, with the result that Afghanistan remained balkanized.
+Unfortunately, Washington doesn’t do kings, which in the context of Afghanistan meant that it didn’t do stability.
 Put shortly we wanted a corrupt, unstable polity in Kabul and we got it.

 What should we do now?

 Obviously, we need to shore up the Afghan National Army, get ground forces back into Afghanistan in large numbers and launch a major bombing offensive.
 The UK should commit Main Battle Tanks and start squashing a few Taliban.
 It will be bad for their morale.
 (See what your morale is like after you’ve been squashed by an MBT!)
 India should be asked to provide aircraft, troops, and tanks.